 *if you don’t do the Odeceixe beach circuit and follow the inland route total distance is 18 km/11 mi

-From Odeceixe there are two route options on the Fishermen’s Trail; one to continue inland, this route is 5 km shorter; another option is to walk past Odeceixe beach to the coast.
-This route is a bit longer but you get to see the sea and beautiful beach Praia do Odeceixe.
+From Odeceixe there are two route options on the Fishermen’s Trail; one is to continue inland, this route is 5 km shorter; another option is to walk past Odeceixe beach to the coast.
+This route is a bit longer but you get to see the sea and beautiful beach of Praia do Odeceixe.

 Highlights